 Her eyelashes and her stockinged legs are long enough to warrant a double-take from passengers on board.
 It may seem a form of harassment to some, but 25-year-old Thai flight attendant Punthakarn Sringern relishes the attention.

-PC Air is so named because its founder and president is Peter Chan—the title does not allude to political correctness.
+PC Air is so named because its founder and president is Peter Chan — the title does not allude to political correctness.
+Chan, a property developer, began the airline last year and immediately confronted a “question of human rights” in this generally open-minded but still socially conservative nation of 69-million.

 “Ladyboys in Thailand don’t have good jobs,” Chan said.
 “They work as dancers or entertainers or in shops, because society doesn’t accept them in other jobs.”